timjbruce/reinvent_cvra_bootcamp/README.md

 **Please note that you will need to enter an Email address you have access to in the workshop while deploying the Stack.
 Once the stack has deployed you will receive an Email with login instructions.**

-You will need to setup the Mapbox API within the IoT Device Simulator Web Portal.
+You will need to setup the Mapbox Token within the IoT Device Simulator Web Portal.
 For detail instructions of how to do this [follow these instructions](/Mapbox/README.md).

 We suggest you provision up to 5 vehicles to simulate trip data.
 Each simulated vehicle will travel one of several paths that have been pre-defined by the IoT